231 Comments

 Expand full comment

 Great article.
 I'll share one thing a dear mentor told me a long time ago.
 He said that if I could not recognize when I was lying to myself, I would never be able to recognize when someone else was lying to me.
 That was the beginning of my practicing frank self honesty.
 And it was true.
-In seeing the ways I lied to myself, I became aware of how people were lying to themselves to me as well.
+In seeing the ways I lied to myself, I became aware of how people were lying to themselves and to me as well.

 Expand full comment